Tejas10Khanna/Predictive-Paradox/README.md

 # Predictive-Paradox
-# Hourly Electricity Demand Forecasting with XGBoost
+# Hourly Electricity Demand Forecasting

 A professional machine learning pipeline for **one-hour-ahead electricity demand forecasting** using **XGBoost**, built on nearly a decade of historical grid telemetry and weather data.